24005151/eco-smart-city-energy/README.md

 ## **1. Introduction**

-The **Energy Distribution Program** is an advanced Python-based application that models renewable energy systems, including hydroelectric, solar, and wind power generation.
-The program integrates user-defined parameters and simulated environmental data to calculate energy outputs, display trends in real-time visualizations, and analyze financial savings.
-Designed with flexibility, the application demonstrates the interplay between procedural, object-oriented, and event-driven programming paradigms.
+The **Energy Distribution Program** is a Python-based application that models renewable energy systems, specifically hydroelectric, solar, and wind power generation.
+This program utilizes real-time data inputs, such as wind speed and solar radiation, to simulate energy output, display trends, and analyze financial savings.
+Designed with a focus on scalability and flexibility, the program employs a combination of procedural, object-oriented, and event-driven programming paradigms to ensure efficient energy modeling and interactive user engagement.

-This software is informed by the principles of energy modeling and simulation as outlined by leading research institutions (Fraunhofer Institute, 2020; US Department of Energy, 2020).
-It showcases how algorithmic design can bridge theoretical models with practical, user-friendly implementations.
+The theoretical foundation for this project draws on principles from energy systems modeling, with algorithms informed by sources such as the US Department of Energy (2020) and the Fraunhofer Institute for Solar Energy Systems (2020).
+The application thus serves as both a practical tool for renewable energy modeling and an educational resource on the integration of diverse programming paradigms.

 ---